-- Rents The WG Social Housing rents policy allows local authorities within their target rent band to increase rent by CPI only (the County Council is currently marginally within the target rent band).
-The increase in target rent for 2020/21 has been notified as 2.7%. - Major Repairs Allowance (MRA) is a grant from WG which is provided to support our works in maintaining the standard and is audited annually.
+- Rents The WG Social Housing rents policy allows local authorities to increase rent by CPI plus 1% (the County Council is currently within the target rent band for 2020/21).
+The increase in rent for 2021/22 has been notified as a maximum of 1.5%.
+It is proposed in this report that the rent envelope is increased by 1.5% - Major Repairs Allowance (MRA) is a grant from WG which is provided to support our works in maintaining the standard and is audited annually.
 This has not been increased for future years, but has been varied for changing stock numbers.
-Our MRA is estimated to be £6.1million for 2020/21.

-- Capital Receipts We have suspended our Right to Buy for tenants (WG has also subsequently suspended RTBs) so there are no planned receipts from sales of houses.
-The programme of land sales is now reviewed on an individual parcel basis.
-This strategy allows us to consider what is required for our Affordable Homes ambitions. - Void Loss incurred on dwellings currently set at 2.9% in line with current performance. - Central Support Costs are based on services received by departments, these have been validated accordingly. - Stock Numbers have been updated based on affordable homes delivery plan. - Interest on Balances is estimated to be £139k based on an interest rate of 0.75% (average interest earned).
+Our MRA is estimated to be £6.2million for 2021/22. - Capital Receipts We have suspended our Right to Buy for tenants (WG has also subsequently suspended RTBs) so there are no planned receipts from sales of houses.
+There are no intentions for any land sales in current plan. - Void Loss incurred on dwellings currently set on long term basis at 2%.
+Current performance, partly due to covid is higher at 4.18% due to restricted activity in 2020/21.
+We have allowed for voids at 4.18% for 21/22. - Central Support Costs are based on services received by departments, these have been validated accordingly. - Stock Numbers have been updated based on affordable homes delivery plan. - Interest on Balances is estimated to be £8k based on an interest rate of 0.15% (average interest earned).

-2.2.
-Members will be aware as part of the HRAS exit agreement in 2015, Local Authorities were required to agree a Borrowing Cap, which was a requirement put in place by the UK Government.
+Members will be aware that as part of the HRAS exit agreement in 2015, Local Authorities were required to agree a Borrowing Cap, which was a requirement put in place by the UK Government.
 This restricted what a Local Authority could borrow in respect of the HRA, for this Authority the limit was set at £228M.
 The minister for Housing and Regeneration wrote to LA's 29/10/2018 detailing that the Chancellor of the Exchequer had confirmed that the removal of HRA borrowing caps applied to Wales as well as England.
 This was a significant change in policy designed to encourage LA's to build at pace and scale and to deliver their affordable homes ambitions.
 This places a responsibility on LA's to develop Business Plans which are financially sustainable as well as ambitious.
 This has led to a review of how we fund our capital investment programme to release additional resources in a prudent manner.
-We are therefore now developing the New Build programme with a greater number of schemes being commissioned and developed by the Council internally, e.g. Glanmor Burry Port and Maespiode, Llandybie.
+We are therefore now developing the New Build programme with a greater number of schemes being commissioned and developed by the Council internally, e.g. Glanmor Terrace, Burry Port and Dylan, Bynea.

 However, although the borrowing cap has been released, it should be noted that there is a significant responsibility on the County Council to ensure any borrowing for the HRA is sustainable, prudent and affordable within the HRA financial business plan.
+An officer working group has been developed with WG to establish some key ratios to help manage these plans.
+Work is currently ongoing.